Skip to navigation Skip to content

 • Carer Payment and/or Carer Allowance Medical Report - For a person - 16 years or over (SA332A)

-If further evidence or information is required, request information.
+If further evidence or information is required, this will need to be requested.

-Other evidence may be provided (instead of an SA449) to verify that essential medical equipment is required.
-For example:
+The following evidence may be provided (instead of an SA449) to verify that essential medical equipment is required, this is not an exhaustive list:

 • an energy bill showing a rebate or concession under a state or territory scheme